-a.
-Initial Term
+1. Initial Term

-The initial term contract shall begin upon the date that the Governor approves the contract, as signified by her execution of the contract (the "Effective Date" through 09/29/2020 (the "Initial Term").
+The initial term contract shall begin upon the date that the Governor approves the contract, as signified by her execution of the contract (the "Effective Date" through 09/29/2021 (the "Initial Term").
 After the Governor has approved the contract, GBHWC will issue a written notice to proceed notifying the subrecipient/sub-awardee when performance of services is to begin.

-b.
-Renewal Term
+2. Renewal Term

-At the option of GBHWC, and satisfactory services in keeping with the objectives of the grant and the terms of the contract by the subrecipient/sub-awardee and compliance with all the terms and conditions of the contract may be renewed for up to three (3) additional one (1) year period(s), each being a renewal term ("Renewal Term"), subject to the availability of funds, proposed updates of the Action Plan and Budget Justification c.
-Federal Grant - Subaward d.
-Multiple Term Contract/Multiple Certification of Funds
+At the option of GBHWC, and satisfactory services in keeping with the objectives of the grant and the terms of the contract by the subrecipient/sub-awardee and compliance with all the terms and conditions of the contract may be renewed for up to three (3) additional one (1) year period(s), each being a renewal term ("Renewal Term"), subject to the availability of funds, proposed updates of the Action Plan and Budget Justification.

+3. Federal Grant - Subaward